Carlos-J-Guevara/portfolio_personal/README.md

-Portafolio personal, para demostrar habilidades.
+Portfolio personal, to show skills.